msantos68/zmjones.com/pages/git-github-tutorial.md

 	change in fix branch
 	>>>>>>> fix

-This tells you that `HEAD` in the current branch `master` conflicts with the `fix` branch on the line listed about the line of `=`.
+This tells you that `HEAD` in the current branch `master` conflicts with the `fix` branch on the line listed above the line of `=`.
 So you have to pick the one you want.
 Open `TextEdit.app` (or Emacs, Vim, or Nano, etc.) and manually fix the problem by deleting the line you don't want along with Git's markers for the conflict.
 I chose to keep the change from the `fix` branch, so my file looks like this:

 	:::r
 	print("hello world!")